• Home

 Then add all specified dates for schoolwork from ALL the syllabi provided by your professors.

-For instance, if your first math quiz is on 9/1/2022, mark it on your calendar and do so for every assignment your professors have listed.
-This way, you can always be looking ahead, know what’s going to be due and when tests are coming up.
+For instance, if your first math quiz is on 9/1/2023, mark it on your calendar and do so for every assignment your professors have listed.

 This will allow you to better gauge when to start studying and preparing your projects.